6 Best Plants For Apartments

 Photo from pintrest.com

 I love this plant!
-Not only goes it look cool, it really modernizes your space.
+Not only does it look cool, it really modernizes your space.
 Snake plants do not need a lot of attention.
 Water, and allow the soil to dry in between watering.
-Make sure to Place your snake plants in indirect light.
+Make sure to place your snake plants in indirect light.

 Photo from pinterest.com

 Fact: It is found in many consumer products including beverages, skin lotion, or ointments for minor burns and sunburns.